 The parties are obliged to act in accordance with the Commission's decision.
 The Commission may approve a concentration subject to conditions, specifying the manner in which those conditions shall be performed and the applicable deadlines.
-Therefore, completion of the merger in relation to the remedies imposed will depend on the terms and conditions specified in the conditional clearance.
+Therefore, completion of the merger in relation to the imposed remedies depends on the terms and conditions specified in the conditional clearance.